-Action # Title Description Total Funds Contributing 3.1 DCP will continue to provide sufficient staffing and professional development time to support implementation of restorative practices, \$164,000.00 Yes community and culture building, then staff will increase their efficacy in restorative practice and this will lead to improved student perceptions related to culture and a decrease in suspendable offenses.
-DCP plans to offer: DCP-wide professional development to all DCP personnal Professional development for teachers regarding Advisory lessons in Social Emotional Learning and Wellness, restorative circles 3.2 Chronic Absence and Truancy Intervention Programming DCP will continue to implement and improve case management strategies to intervene with students early in the year to reduce chronic absence and to avoid truancy, then fewer students will be classified as chronically absent.
-3.3 Counseling and Referral Services, Wellness Center Development DCP will continue to provide additional counseling or referral services for students and families in need of additional non-academic support, then students will be better able to learn at school.
-DCP will construct and staff a Wellness Center for students to provide additional socio-emotional support for students.
-DCP will also provide training for staff. \$200,000.00 3.4 Homeless and Foster Youth Support DCP will continue to provide all staff with consistent training on how to meet the needs of homeless & foster youth in the school context, in order for our homeless and foster youth will be better supported in their learning and access. \$2,800.00 Yes 3.5 Family Communication, Engagement and Support At DCP we actively engage with families to support them in their child's educational journey.
-We maintain consistent communication channels to help families stay informed and up to date with school news.
-We hold regular events that allow for parents to give feedback, have direct contact with school leaders, celebrate their students' success and celebrate \$31,000.00 multicultural diversity.
-DCP will continue to provide family education and outreach programming in addition to maintaining ELAC/SSC requirements under federal law, in order for parents/guardians have increased opportunities to be meaningfully engaged in the school activities and mission.
-DCP will also continue to provide translation and interpretation services and/or staff support for Spanish and speaking parents (and any other parents with linguistically significant subgroups), so all families can be meaningfully engaged with the school.
-DCP will continue to utilize technology to facilitate home-school communication and student/parent engagement, including supporting student/parent access to Powerschool and communication systems, so parents will have a greater ability to engage in their child's education.
-DCP will offer: Supplies, materials and food for school events and parent education opportunities Parent networking and community building events Translation and interpretation in verbal and written communication Support to connect all families and students to technology and access Weekly school to home announcements via email and text reminders Home2School parent education meetings, home internet access, parent feedback 3.6 Extra-Curricular Programming DCP will continue to support athletics and extracurricular activities to maximize opportunities for students to be meaningfully engaged in the school community in order for students to increase a sense of school belonging. \$160,000.00 3.7 Safe and Maintained Facilities DCP will continue to ensure the safety and good condition of the facilities through ongoing maintenance and repair, so students and families will have continued positive perceptions of the resources and campus safety. \$190,000.00 No
+Action # Title Description Total Funds Contributing 3.1 implementation of restorative practices, and community and culture building.
+Restorative practices will include: restorative circles, effective communication strategies, conflict resolution, personal and community accountability support.
+Chronic Absence and Truancy Intervention Programming DCP will implement case management strategies to intervene with students throughout the year to reduce chronic absence and to avoid truancy. \$98,000.00 Yes 3.2 \$4,500.00 Yes 3.3 \$135,579.00 Yes

+DCP will fully implement the Social Emotional Skill Development Curriculum school wide for all students.
+3.4 Homeless and Foster Youth Support DCP will continue to provide all staff with quarterly training on how to meet the needs of homeless & foster youth in the school context.
+Families will be offered an annual introduction to our homeless & foster youth supports. \$1,125.00 No Yes 3.5 Family Communication, Engagement and Support DCP will continue to provide family education and outreach programming in addition to maintaining ELAC/SSC requirements under federal law, in order that parents/guardians have increased opportunities to be meaningfully engaged in the school activities and mission.
+DCP will also continue to provide translation and interpretation services and/or staff support for Spanish speaking parents (and any other parents with linguistically significant subgroups), so all families can be meaningfully engaged with the school.
+DCP will continue to utilize technology to facilitate home-school communication and student/parent engagement, including supporting student/parent access to Powerschool and communication systems, so parents will have a greater ability to engage in their students' education.
+DCP will offer: Supplies, materials and food for school events and parent education opportunities.
+Parent networking and community building events Translation and interpretation in verbal and written communication Support to connect all families and students to technology and access Weekly school to home announcements via email and text reminders Home2School parent education meetings, home internet access, parent feedback. \$7,000.00 Yes

-3.8 Multilingual Learner Task Force DCP's Multilingual Learner Task Force will meet four times per year for the continued implementation of DCP's Roadmap for English Learner Success and to help increase fidelity of implementation and increase English learner success.
-Yes 3.10 Staff Evaluations DCP will continue to conduct calibrated teacher observations and timely, compliant evaluations in order for all staff to have a shared understanding of excellent work increasing staff feelings of efficacy No
+3.6 Extra-Curricular Programming DCP will continue to support athletics and extracurricular activities to maximize opportunities for students to be meaningfully engaged in the school community. \$34,410.00 Yes 3.7 Safe and Maintained Facilities DCP will continue to ensure the safety and good condition of the facilities through ongoing maintenance and repair, so students and families will have continued positive perceptions of the resources and campus safety. \$101,636.00 No Yes 3.8 BMultilingual LearnerTask ForceDCP's Multilingual Task Force will meet four times per year for the continued implementation of DCP's Roadmap for English Learner Success and to help increase fidelity of implementation and increase English learner success; on YouthTruth survey, parents will report feeling welcome on campus.
+Yes 3.10 Staff Well-Being and Retention DCP staff will be supported in a variety of ways in order to boost retention and honor belonging with DCP.
+This will be measured by the Culture Amp survey, staff recognition and celebration, competitive salary and benefits packages, SLT as part of campus decision making. \$16,500.00 No